Scrabouillmax/Birdie_technical_test/README.md

 ## Architecture
 The React-Redux front-end requests the Node-Express back-end for data.
-The Express server fetch the informations in the database.
+The Express server fetches the informations in the database.

-At start, the list of all the variables is fetched.
+When the application starts, the list of all the variables is fetched.
 Then, when the user selects a variable, the corresponding data is fetched and stored in the Redux application state to be displayed.
 The data for a specific variable is only fetched once.

 Here is an overview of the application's Redux state shape :
 ```js